Supporting the Growth

 A Bend resident for 10 years, Julia is a passionate figure skater who competed on the National circuit winning the 2007 national championship in Adult Ice Dancing.

 She coaches for the Bend Ice Figure Skating Club, and encourages both parents and kids to get out on the ice.
-Julia was elected treasurer for the Bend Ice Figure Skating Club board in 2018, and focuses her efforts on marketing and fundraising for figure skating in Central Oregon.
+Julia was elected finance manager for the Bend Ice Figure Skating Club board in 2018, and focuses her efforts on marketing and fundraising for figure skating in Central Oregon.

-Julia is a champion for children’s causes from the St Charles NICU, to the Boys and Gils Club, and of course kids skating programs.
-Julia can be found skating on BIFSC club ice time and during the week on daytime public sessions.
+Julia is a champion for children’s causes from the St Charles NICU, to the Boys and Girls Club, and of course kids skating programs.
+Julia can be found skating on BIFSC club ice time, teaching Ice Dance classes through Bend Parks and Rec, and during the week on daytime public sessions.
 She lives in south Bend with her husband and son.

 Amanda is an Oregon Native who moved to Washington and fell in love with hockey.
 She has an 11-year-old daughter, Pearl, who plays on the Bend Rapids team.
 Amanda grew up playing the occasional pond hockey game.
 Unfortunately, hockey wasn’t a sport in Chiloquin where she grew up, but Amanda was active in multiple other team sports.
 She’s looking forward to playing adult league hockey next year after learning to play this year.
 She works as a flight paramedic for Life Flight and teaches critical care medicine online.